 100 grams of soy beans, for example, contain 9 grams of fibre.

 Unlike cow’s milk, soy milk contains fibre (1 cup has appx 2 grams fibre).

 Unlike animal protein sources, tofu contains fibre (1 cup has appx 2 grams fibre).

 Those with type 2 diabetes may consider dietary patterns emphasizing pulses (e.g. beans, peas, chickpeas, lentils) to improve glycemic control.

-Although soy is not among the pulse category of legumes that are exceptionally high in soluble fibre, it still represents a valuable component of any dietary portfolio and represents an excellent compliment to these foods.
+Although soy is not among the pulse category of legumes that are exceptionally high in soluble fibre, it still represents a valuable component of any dietary portfolio owing to the characteristics defined above.

-There is no such thing as a diabetes superfood, but soy-based foods check a lot of boxes when it comes to diabetes prevention and management.
+While there is no such thing as a diabetes super food, soy-based foods check important boxes when it comes to the world of diabetes prevention and management.